Statistical Analysis of Data Repeatability Measures: Introduction

 \section{Introduction}

 \textit{Data repeatability} is defined as consistency or similarity across technical replicates of a measurement.
-To avoid ambiguity, we restrict the use of the term without assuming one of the replicates is the correct, true measurement.
+We emphasize that we use the term without knowledge of, or assuming that one of the replicates is the correct, true measurement.
 The same definition is often referred to as \textit{test-retest reliability}, or the reproducibility of a measurement procedure, where the consistency of repeated measurements is being emphasized \citep{muller1994critical}.
-However, caution should be taken that the general concepts of reliability and reproducibility are often applied beyond the definition of repeated measurements' consistency, depending on the actual context.
+However, note that the general concepts of reliability and reproducibility are often applied beyond the definition of consistency in repeated measurements, depending on the context.
 General reviews of the concept of research reproducibility, with comparison to replicability can be found in \cite{goodman2016does, patil2016statistical}.
 A rich literature exists for other related, but distinct, types of reliability, such as inter-rater reliability (an overview can be found \cite{gwet2014handbook}).
 In summary, we selectively focus on the evaluation of data repeatability, as a crucial starting point for evaluating measurement validity.